 Hotel Affarwat in Gulmarg

-Overall our experience was satisfactory.
+Overall our experience with Hotel Affarwat was satisfactory.
 It was a good hotel that I will recommend staying at.
 Budget hotels anyways are a rare breed in Gulmarg so don’t go searching for those.

 Tangmarg to Gulmarg

-Back at Srinagar and even at Tangmarg, temperature was a bit hot but the air turned colder as we got closer to Gulmarg.
-Before we could finally make it there however, there was one more stop that I wanted to make; at the shrine of Baba Reshi.
+Back at Srinagar and even at Tangmarg, the temperature was a bit hot but the air turned colder as we got closer to Gulmarg.
+Before we could finally make it there, however, there was one more stop that I wanted to make, the shrine of Baba Reshi.

 Baba Reshi, Gulmarg

-I have posted detailed information about this shrine at a different post, The Life and Legend of Baba Reshi.
-But for a brief overview, Baba Reshi is one of the most famous and visited Dargah or mazar in all of Kashmir.
+I have posted detailed information about this shrine in a different post, The Life and Legend of Baba Reshi.
+But for a brief overview, Baba Reshi is one of the most famous and visited Dargah or Mazar in all of Kashmir.

 It is a very peaceful and serene place sitting amid the dense forest all around.
 If you are planning to visit Gulmarg, I will highly recommend a short trip to Baba Reshi.

 Baba Reshi to Gulmarg